aws-samples/aws-draco/README.md

     bundle exec rake upload
 ```

+## Create the CloudFormation Stacks

+The names of the Producer and Consumer SNS topics are hardcoded within the account and
+region as 'DracoProducer' and 'DracoConsumer'.
+This is to avoid a circular dependency
+between the producer and consumer stacks.
+Create them either from the console or the
+command line as follows:

+### From the Console

 * Sign in to the CloudFormation console __in the source account__ and create a stack using the
   `producer.yaml` template.

 * Sign in to the CloudFormation console __in the disaster recovery account__ and create a
   stack using the `consumer.yaml` template.

-* Alternatively, instead of using the console to creat the CloudFormation Stacks, you can
+In both cases note that you will have to change the default input parameters if you have
+made any changes.

+### From the Command Line

-  use the command line.
-Make sure that you have correctly configured `config.yaml` (or the
+Make sure that `config.yaml` is correctly configured.
+Note that you can change
-  environment) to set the appropriate AWS_PROFILE and accounts.
-Then issue the command:
+`AWS_PROFILE` either by exporting it directly using the shell (`export AWS_PROFILE=zzzz`)
+or by updating `config.yaml`.
+Then:

+* Ensure that `AWS_PROFILE` is set to the producer account
-    `bundle exec rake create:producer`
+* Issue the command: `bundle exec rake create:producer`
-  Switch to the DR Account (by changing AWS_PROFILE) and issue the command:
+* Switch `AWS_PROFILE` to the DR Account
-    `bundle exec rake create:consumer`
+* Issue the command: `bundle exec rake create:consumer`

-* Watch the DR copies accumulate!
+## Operation

+DRACO uses a tag on the database instance to set the lifecycle policy.
+You must ensure
+that the copying of tags to snapshots is enabled for the database so that DRACO can
+propagate the chosen lifecycle.
+This does not need to be done prior to starting DRACO as
+the lifecycle is taken from the most current snapshot, and so can be added or changed
+subsequently.

+Set the tag `Draco_Lifecycle` on the database instance to one of the supported lifecycles
+described above:

+* `Test`, or
+* `Standard`

+Note that you can additionally specify a tag key and value that will be added to the
+snapshots created in the consumer (DR) account.
+Set these in `config.yaml`.

+As soon as the stacks are created, the RDS events will be subscribed to, and so will
+copy any __new__ snapshots taken in the production account across to the DR account.

+When a new snapshot is copied all snapshots of the same type are subject to the lifecycle
+policy and potentially deleted.

+### Deletion and Dry Run

+However, as a safety measure, the code __will not actually delete any snapshots__ until
+the environment variable `NO_DRY_RUN` is set in the Lambda function.
+This should be done
+manually via the console, after checking the CloudWatch logs to make sure that no vital
+snapshots would be removed!

+## Note on Tags

+Normally tags cannot be copied from a shared (or public) snapshot.
+However DRACO sends the
+source tags via the SNS message `snapshot-copy-shared`, from where they are added to the
+DR snapshot along with the Draco specific tag specified in `config.yaml`.

 ## Advanced Use

+The code is written in NodeJS.
+There is a Ruby Rakefile that simplifies the development
+process with tasks to set the environment and upload the code to an S3 bucket for
+deployment using the CloudFormation console.

-### Dry Run
+### KMS Permissions

-The code will not actually delete any snapshots until the environment variable NO_DRY_RUN
-is set in the Lambda function.
-This must be done manually, after checking the logs to make
-sure that no vital snapshots would be removed!
+Note that the KMS permissions used in the code are not minimalist.
+You may wish to curtail
+them further.

 ### Rake Tasks